 A link to the practice PARCC tests has been added to our Tizmos page.
 A student expressed interest in knowing how to access this practice test at home.
 Once you click on the link on the Tizmos site, click VIEW ENGLISH PRACTICE TESTS or click VIEW MATHEMATICS PRACTICE TESTS.
 Then, choose grade 3, then choose computer based unit (English has 3 units, math has 4 units), enter GUEST in the name box, and click START TEST NOW.
 Then click START SECTION.
 Exploring these practice tests allows students practice with the online tools such as "drag and drop" and highlighting.

 The link to our Tizmos page is in dark blue below.

 Please see the SPECIALS SCHEDULE TAB to see when LIBRARY (LIB.) and Buddy Classroom (BC) are happening for the rest of the year!

-Please remember that library is every first and third Thursday, and homework is always due on Friday, regardless of which day it is sent home.
+Please remember that homework is always due on Friday, regardless of which day it is sent home.
 Please bring empty Thursday folders back no later than Wednesday each week.